The bathroom takes center stage in saving the environment! But what exactly will help generate a more sustainable and energy-efficient bathroom?

 Bathroom tiles are also becoming more hygienic with properties that clean the air, reduce water pollution and eliminate bacteria.
 Active Clean Air & Antibacterial Ceramic™ launched their new ceramic material that has self-cleaning properties, which decreases the use of harmful cleaning products and contributes to the reduction of water pollution.

-In 6 hours, 100m2 of Active Ceramic cleans as much nitrogen oxides (air pollution) from the air as trees or shrubs with a quantity of leaves amounting to 22 m2.
+In 6 hours, 100m2 of Active Ceramic cleans as much nitrogen oxides (air pollution) from the air as trees or shrubs with a number of leaves amounting to 22 m2.
 It has an anti-odor feature with photocatalysis properties embedded in the tiles that captures odor-producing molecules in the environment and breaks them down as well as eliminates the bacteria that come in to contact with the ceramic surface.